Back to Platforms

 iiCON’s platform is establishing human 2D cell systems and 3D human spheroids/organoids infected with clinically relevant human pathogens.
 The screening platform will be capable of supporting pre-clinical investigation of human pathogens (including coinfections such as HIV/TB) within a human host environment.
 This will significantly improve translation of pre-clinical studies to clinical disease – creating a much-needed platform for the screening of virulent -intracellular pathogens.

-This expedites the drug development journey and significantly de-risks late-stage clinical efficacy failures – creating a bridge to Controlled Human Infection Models and/or Phase I and Phase II clinical trials, accelerating product registration and commercialisation and introducing new drugs to market.
+This expedites the drug development journey and significantly de-risks late-stage clinical efficacy failures – creating a bridge to Controlled Human Infection Models and/or Phase I and Phase II clinical trials, accelerating product registration and commercialisation and introducing new drugs, including new antibiotics and vaccines, to market.

 For more information or to learn how your business can engage with this platform.